 “Have Marika bring it to me ASAP.
 They postponed my court appearance today, so I'm in for the rest of the day.
 Ask my mom to come to my office.”

-Anne Merrick pulled a chair beside Ronnie, and they.
+Anne Merrick pulled a chair beside Ronnie, and they read Mac’s message together.

 Ronnie: